10sr/fuzzy-finder-el/README.md

 selecting command for `M-x`, opening files from recentf list, or looking for a function help.

-However, this package has one big advantage which these frameworks do not have: you can start querying and selecting items *before* the input list has been completed.
+However, this package has one big advantage which these frameworks do not
+provide: you can start querying and selecting items *before* the input list has been completed.
 You will feel the power of this feature when you start `fuzzy-finder` in your home directory.